 Other holes drilled in 2020 showed the rocks nearby are consistently altered and contain sulphide mineralization indicative of further potential in the immediate area.
-Borehole geophysical surveying of one of the 2020 drill holes was completed and interpretation of the results is ongoing, but conductivity increased toward the bottom of the hole suggesting sulphide mineralization occurs nearby.
+Borehole geophysical surveying of one of the 2020 drill holes was completed and conductivity increased toward the bottom of the hole suggesting sulphide mineralization occurs nearby.
 A compilation of previous exploration data including bedrock mapping, geophysical surveys and drilling was completed in July 2020 along with a 3D geological interpretation.

 A borehole geophysical survey of historic drill holes was designed to generate new targets for follow-up to test the down-plunge extension of the Tara mineralization exposed at surface that has not been adequately explored.
 Nine historic holes were tested for a total of 3,748 metres.
 This testing suggested the potential for massive sulphide mineralization at depth.
-This information is still considered preliminary.